Stability Conditions for Remote State Estimation of Multiple Systems over Multiple Markov Fading Channels: Abstract

 \section{Abstract}

-\thefootnote \footnote{W. Liu is with School of Electrical and Information Engineering, The University of Sydney, Australia.
+\thefootnote \footnote{W. Liu, B. Vucetic, and Y. Li are with School of Electrical and Information Engineering, The University of Sydney, Australia.
 Emails: \{wanchun.liu,\ yonghui.li,\ branka.vucetic\}@sydney.edu.au.
 D. E. Quevedo is with the School of Electrical Engineering and Robotics, Queensland University of Technology (QUT), Brisbane, Australia.
 Email: daniel.quevedo@qut.edu.au.
 K. H. Johansson is with School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology, Stockholm, Sweden.
-Email: kallej@kth.se.
-B. Vucetic and Y. Li are with School of Electrical and Information Engineering, The University of Sydney, Australia.
-Emails: \{branka.vucetic,\ yonghui.li\}@sydney.edu.au. } We consider remote state estimation of multiple discrete-time linear time-invariant (LTI) systems over multiple wireless time-varying communication channels.
-Each system state is measured by a sensor, and the measurements from sensors are sent to a remote estimator over the shared wireless channels in a scheduled manner.
+Email: kallej@kth.se. } We investigate the stability conditions for remote state estimation of multiple linear time-invariant (LTI) systems over multiple wireless time-varying communication channels.
 We answer the following open problem: what is the fundamental requirement on the multi-sensor-multi-channel system to guarantee the existence of a sensor scheduling policy that can stabilize the remote estimation system?
-To tackle the problem, we propose a novel policy construction method, and develop a new analytical approach by applying the asymptotic theory of spectral radii of products of non-negative matrices.
-A necessary and sufficient stability condition is derived in terms of the LTI system parameters and the channel statistics, which is more effective than existing sufficient conditions available in the literature.
-Explicit scheduling policies with stability guarantees are presented as well.
-We further extend the analytical framework to cover remote estimation with four alternative network setups and obtain corresponding necessary and sufficient stability conditions.
+We propose a novel policy construction and analytical framework and derive the necessary-and-sufficient stability condition in terms of the LTI system parameters and the channel statistics.